Skip to main content

 Student Achievements

-• Trevor Sangiorgio, ’26 (studio arts major) received the first prize in studio arts for the 2024 Student Annual Exhibition for his mixed media piece, “Chasing Vinyl Dreams”.
+• Trevor Sangiorgio, ’26 (studio arts major) received the third prize in photography for the 2025 Student Annual Exhibition for his mixed media piece, “Psychedelic Vision: Style and Perception”.

 Alumni Achievements